Houston vs. SMU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Houston and its opponents have not yet scored more than 62.5 points in a game this season.
+- Houston and its opponents have not yet scored more than 62.5 points -- this matchup's over/under -- in a game this year.

 - So far this season, 50% of SMU's games (3/6) have had more combined points than Saturday's total of 62.5.